 - You have changed your cat’s litter to an unfamiliar or scented brand

-- There is too much (typically more than two inches) litter in the box
+- There is too much litter in the box

-- The litter box is too small, or otherwise uncomfortable
+- The litter box is too small or uncomfortable

 - The litter box is located in a noisy or busy area